PadmarajBhat/js/AngularJS_SelfStudy.md

 * there are 3 ways of transferring data between parent and child components
     * @Input : Parent to child information transfer and not the other way.
 Parent should know the child class variables and should set the same in the .html file throgh <app-child> property setting.
 Child should have the variable declaration with @Input.
+    * @Output and event emitter: Child to parent information txfr.
+        * child should have @Ouput in its class variable and Parent should wait for an event from child to be emitted.
+Till the child gets the value for the parent variable the variable does not have any value.
+Child needs to trigger an event to assign the value to parent.
+        * Note that there can be multiple @output in the child as in : https://stackoverflow.com/a/40023776/8693106